ETG1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4.When I was having that alphabet soup, I never thought that it would pay off This program prints the alphabet in lowercase

+5.Numbers
+This program prints all single digit numbers of base 10 starting from 0